-Fig. 5.31 shows the schematic diagram of a new THGEM detector, where a micro-plate directly attached to the readout plate, since the micro-porous structure similar to a well, known as the well-type THGEM (WELL-THGEM).
-This structure contains of a single-layer THGEM, so that the thickness of detector can be reduced to $4\sim 5$ mm, and the total thickness of the detector including ASIC electronics could be lowered to about 6 mm.
+Fig. 5.32 shows the schematic diagram of a new THGEM detector, where a micro-plate directly attached to the readout plate, since the micro-porous structure similar to a well, known as the well-type THGEM (WELL-THGEM).
+This structure contains of a single-layer THGEM, so that the thickness of detector can be reduced to $4 \sim 5$ mm, and the total thickness of the detector including ASIC electronics could be lowered to about 6 mm.

-A $20cm \times 20cm$ WELL-THGEM detector using thin-type THGEM have been developed, and the basic performances such as the gain curve, uniformity and energy resolution were studied and shown in Fig. 5.32.
+A $20cm \times 20cm$ WELL-THGEM detector using thin-type THGEM have been developed, and the basic performances such as the gain curve, uniformity and energy resolution were studied and shown in Fig. 5.33.

 In addition, Researches on large THGEM detectors have been carried out.
 Single THGEM detectors and Well-THGEM detectors are being developed to reduce detector instability and inefficiency.
 Gas recycling systems are built to lower gas consumption and pollution.
-The achieved THGEM detection rate of 1 MHz/cm2 with efficiency greater than 95% already meets the CEPC requirements.
+The achieved THGEM detection rate of 1 MHz/cm with efficiency greater than 95% already meets the CEPC requirements.

 THGEM digital readout system A MICRO-mesh gaseous structure Read-Out Chip (MI-CROROC), which is developed at IN2P3 by OMEGA/LAL and LAPP microelectronics groups was used to read out the THGEM-based SDHCAL.
-The MICROROC is a 64-
+The MICROROC is a 64-channel mixed-signal integrated circuit based on 350 nm SiGe technology.
+Each channel of the MICROROC chip contains a very low noise fixed gain charge preamplifier which is optimized to cover a dynamic range from 1 fC to 500 fC and allow a input detector capacitance of up to 80 pF, two gain-adjustable shapers, three comparators for triple-threshold